 It is recommended that serum creatinine be assessed in duplicate before initiating therapy.
-Serum creatinine, CrCI (estimated with the Cockcroft-Gault or Modification of Diet in Renal Disease formula in adults and with the Schwartz formula in children), and/or plasma cystatin C levels should be monitored prior to therapy, weekly in the first month after initiation or modification of therapy with deferasirox, and monthly thereafter.
+Serum creatinine, CrCI (estimated with the Cockcroft-Gault or Modification of Diet in Renal Disease formula in adults and with the Schwartz formula in children), and/or plasma cystatin C levels should be monitored prior to therapy, weekly in the first month after initiation or modification of therapy with deferasirox (including switch of formulation), and monthly thereafter.